jgoerzen/simplesnap/README.txt

 Now, you can run the backup:

-simplesnap --host serverhost --setname mainset --store tank/simplesnap
+simplesnap --host serverhost --setname mainset \
+  --store tank/simplesnap \
+  --sshcmd "ssh -i /root/.ssh/id_rsa_simplesnap"

 You can monitor progress in /var/log/syslog.
 If all goes well, you will see filesystems start to be populated under tank/simplesnap/host.